Wyoming Hunting License: Cost, Requirements & How to Apply

 How much does a hunting license cost in Wyoming?

-Can non-residents hunt in Wyoming?
+Can non-residents hunt elk in Wyoming?

-Are there free hunting licenses in Wyoming?
+Are there reduced hunting licenses in Wyoming?